jimmitchell/jimmitchell.github.io/content/posts/2024/11/laying-the-groundwork.md

 Next up is a simple site for that domain and figuring out where to host it. ~~I'm leaning towards a simple, one page Github Pages site.~~ I'm thinking a one-pager on Micro.blog may be my best option since Github pages requires the repo to be public, which I'm not ready for, and since I already am using Micro.blog for my personal site, it just makes sense.

+Then, a new icon is needed.
+I have an idea of what I want it to look like, with an homage to the original.
+I'll iterate on a bit.
+A good icon is crucial to success.

 After that, the hard part begins...
 Actually learning SwiftUI and hacking something into shape with what I learn.
 Do I focus on learning just the things I need to build my app, or do I focus on the fundamentals first, even though they may not be relevant to the end product?

 I think the right approach is to focus on SwiftUI fundamentals.
 It may mean slow progress to begin with, but in the end I think it will mean a better product.